Introduction

 - Involvement in wars, natural disasters of other severe life changing trauma (physical, sexual, psychological)

 You don’t need the gruesome details.
 All we need for a mindful representation is to know if any of these things happened.
 And we don’t need to know all the painful events that have affected your family to do an effective representation.
 Usually, one or two is enough to work with.
-These events can cause disruptions in the family system that can resonate across several generations.
+Experiences such as trauma, exclusion, loss, or major disruption can sometimes continue influencing relational patterns across generations in ways that are not always fully conscious or immediately obvious.
 Mindful Representations gives the opportunity to address these enduring effects.

 Review who belongs to your family system